faanross/faanross.github.io/content/posts/course01.md

 ***

-# 8.3 SYSMON
+# 6.3.
+Sysmon
-# 8.3.1 INTRODUCTION
+# 6.3.1.
+Theory

-So we've installed Sysmon (Section X), enabled it, captured logs with it (Section X), and then exported those logs as a `.evtx` file.
+So we've installed Sysmon (`1.5.4.`), enabled it, captured logs with it, and then exported those logs as a `.evtx` file (`2.3.6.`).
 But we've not really discussed why we've done any of this.
-Why don't we simply rely on the default `Windows Event Logs`  (hence forth referred to simply as `WEL`), why go through the additional effort of setting `Sysmon` up?
+Why don't we simply rely on the default `Windows Event Logs`  (`WEL`), why go through the additional effort of setting `Sysmon` up?

-Well, without pussyfooting around let me just give it to you straight - `WEL` SUCKS.
-REAL BAD.
+Well, without pussyfooting around let me just give it to you straight - `WEL SUCKS.
+REAL BAD.`

 {{< figure src="/img/rubbish.gif" title="" class="custom-figure" >}}

-In stark contrast, `Sysmon`, created by a literal living legend [Mark Russinovich](https://twitter.com/markrussinovich), takes about 5 minutes to set up and will DRAMATICALLY improve logging as it relates specifically to security events.
+In stark contrast, `Sysmon`, created by living legend [Mark Russinovich](https://twitter.com/markrussinovich), takes about 5 minutes to set up and will *dramatically* improve logging as it relates specifically to security events.

 That's really about all you need to know at this point - WEL bad, Sysmon epic.
-If you wanted to learn more about Sysmon check out Section X further below.

-REFS
+But in case you wanted to learn more about Sysmon's ins and outs [see this talk](https://www.youtube.com/watch?v=6W6pXp6EojY).
+And if you really wanted to get in deep, which at some point I recommend you do, see [this playlist](https://www.youtube.com/playlist?list=PLk-dPXV5k8SG26OTeiiF3EIEoK4ignai7) from TrustedSec.
+Finally here is another great talk by one of my favourite SANS instructors (Eric Conrad) on [using Sysmon for  Threat Hunting](https://www.youtube.com/watch?v=7dEfKn70HCI).

+***

 # Log Analysis: SYSMON

 In case it's off, switch on your Windows VM.
 I saved the `.evtx` export we performed earlier on the desktop, let's simply double-click on it, which will open it in `Event Viewer`.
 We can immediately see there are 34 recorded events.

+SHOULD BE AN IMAGE OF THIS HERE TO HELP ORIENT READER.

 If you recall, right before we launched the attack we actually cleared the Sysmon logs.
 So one would expect right after you clear something you start with 0, but here actually (and with many logging systems), the very act of clearing the log is immediately logged in the new log.
 This is done for obvious security reasons, and as a consequence we start anew with 2 log entries.

 Given this, the entire incident we performed generated